agu3rra/odincli/README.md

 ### Patterns
-We leverage Daniel Miessler's [fabric](https://github.com/danielmiessler/fabric) project to provide some ready to use prompts that enhance the response quality you get out of the AI.
+We leverage Daniel Miessler's [fabric](https://github.com/danielmiessler/fabric) project to provide some ready to use prompts that enhance your AI interactions.

 ### Auto-copy to clipboard
 Your last query response is automatically copied to the local clipboard, so that you're able to easily